AthleteX-DAO/athletex-sops/Strategic_Plan.md

 2023 Breakthrough Goals
 -------------

-Greater than $10m in quarterly trading volume by Q3 2023 (Tentative)
+Greater than $10m in quarterly trading volume by Q3 2023

-Optically positioned as the sports fan's best way to interact with their fav athlete ( &/or alternative to forex?)
+Optically positioned as the NASDAQ of Athlete Performance

 Greater than 1,000 DAU, and growing at a rate of 5x annualized